“Synthwave Skeletor” artwork by Iron Skullet

-The Decline of Classic Outrun
+The Decline of Classic Synthwave

-Coinciding with the genre’s expansion, many longtime synthwave fans have become disenchanted with outrun, a problem compounded by the high number of newcomers who have embraced the style and a handful of its creators.
-New producers and fans have climbed aboard the synthwave raft en masse, and although their enthusiasm is earnest, the suddenly crowded scene has begun to sink under its own weight.
+Compounding the decline, many longtime fans have become disenchanted with the older styles of the genre, a fact that’s partly due to the high number of newcomers to the scene.
+New producers and listeners have climbed aboard the synthwave raft en masse, and although their enthusiasm is earnest, the suddenly crowded scene has begun to sink under its own weight.
 For many established fans, the current piling on from a broader audience has suffocated the artistic integrity and enthusiasm for the retro ‘80s product, transforming its originality into a tired cliche.

-As an increasing number of disappointing albums are released and longtime creators and listeners turn away from the oversaturated genre, the demise of classic outrun becomes increasingly easy to perceive.
-However, given the vibrancy of talented creators in 2017, the genre likely has several good years left in it.
+As an increasing number of lackluster albums are released and longtime creators and listeners turn away from the oversaturated style, the demise of outrun and other early synthwave sounds becomes increasingly easy to perceive.
+However, given the vibrancy of talented creators in 2017, outrun likely has good years left in it.
 The best news for classic synthwave fans is that historically, the strongest releases within a genre often arrive in its final years as the style is perfected and its most talented artists continue to contribute before moving on to new ideas.

 The Rise of Cybersynth

-The music produced in 2017 by artists like Roborg, Deadlife, Neon Droid, and Shredder 1984 engages a cyberpunk-infused, futuristic sound that regularly surpasses the originality and quality of new outrun releases.
+The music produced in 2017 by artists like Roborg, Mangadrive, Deadlife, and Neon Droid engages a cyberpunk-infused, futuristic sound that regularly surpasses the originality and quality of new outrun releases.
 Although many cybersynth artists are currently and rightfully grouped with darksynth, the continued evolution and growth of both styles of music in the coming years will make their musical differences and conceptual leanings increasingly easy to perceive.
 With its embrace of the classic dark synthwave sound and its commitment to the melodic heart of outrun, cybersynth has already become a haven for weary producers and fans looking for new life in the synthwave genre.
 Cybersynth will continue its rapid expansion as a disenchanted outrun population continues to shift its attention to new musical horizons.